 We recommend about 48 hours, but you could do as little as 24 hours and as long as 72 hours and still get great and flavorful results.

-How do you dehydrate beef jerky?
+How to dehydrate beef jerky

 If you do a lot of dehydrating, or are looking to start, I highly recommend getting one of these.
 Once we purchased it, we started making a lot more things in the dehydrator.

 You can use it for this simple beef jerky recipe, but also dehydrating various fruits and veggies for healthy on-the-go snacks!